jspyeatt/training-react2/README.md

 ## Section 6 - Webpack

 ### Video 47 - Section Intro: Webpack
+Webpack is an asset bundler.
+Combines all of the assets from our application with all of the third party libraries our app needs.

+1. allows us to take advantage of 3rd party libraries
+1. break our own app into mulitple files.
+Each component is in its own file.

 ### Video 48 - What is Webpack?
 ### Video 49 - Avoid global modules
 ### Video 50 - Installing and Configuring Webpack